Denisovan: Demographics

-Based on the high percentages of Denisovan DNA in modern Papuans and Australians, Denisovans may have crossed the Wallace Line into these regions (with little back-migration west), the first human species to do so.
+In a 2024 study, scientist Danat Yermakovich, of the University of Tartu, discovered that people living at different elevations in Papua New Guinea have differences in Denisovan DNA; with people living in the highlands having variants for early brain development and those living in the lowlands having variants for the immune system.
+Based on the high percentages of Denisovan DNA in modern Papuans and Australians, Denisovans may have crossed the Wallace Line into these regions (with little back-migration west), the second known human species to do so, along with earlier Homo floresiensis.
 By this logic, they may have also entered the Philippines, living alongside H. luzonensis which, if this is the case, may represent the same or a closely related species.
 These Denisovans may have needed to cross large bodies of water.
-Icelanders also have an anomalously high Denisovan heritage, which could have stemmed from a Denisovan population far west of the Altai mountains.
-Genetic data suggests Neanderthals were frequently making long crossings between Europe and the Altai mountains especially towards the date of their extinction.

-Using exponential distribution analysis on haplotype lengths, Jacobs calculated introgression into modern humans occurred about 29,900 years ago with the Denisovan population ancestral to New Guineans; and 45,700 years ago with the population ancestral to both New Guineans and Oceanians.
-Such a late date for the New Guinean group could indicate Denisovan survival as late as 14,500 years ago, which would make them the latest surviving archaic human species.
-A third wave appears to have introgressed into East Asia, but there is not enough DNA evidence to pinpoint a solid timeframe.

-The mtDNA from Denisova 4 bore a high similarity to that of Denisova 3, indicating that they belonged to the same population.
-The genetic diversity among the Denisovans from Denisova Cave is on the lower range of what is seen in modern humans, and is comparable to that of Neanderthals.
-However, it is possible that the inhabitants of Denisova Cave were more or less reproductively isolated from other Denisovans, and that, across their entire range, Denisovan genetic diversity may have been much higher.
+Alternately, high Denisovan DNA admixture in modern Papuan populations may simply represent higher mixing among the original ancestors of Papuans prior to crossing the Wallace line.

-Denisova Cave, over time of inhabitance, continually swung from a fairly warm and moderately humid pine and birch forest to tundra or forest-tundra landscape.
+Denisova Cave, over time of habitation, continually swung from a fairly warm and moderately humid pine and birch forest to tundra or forest-tundra landscape.
 Conversely, Baishiya Karst Cave is situated at a high elevation, an area characterized by low temperature, low oxygen, and poor resource availability.
 Colonization of high-altitude regions, due to such harsh conditions, was previously assumed to have only been accomplished by modern humans.
-Denisovans seem to have also inhabited the jungles of Southeast Asia.
-The Tam Ngu Hao 2 site may have been a closed forest environment.
+Denisovans seem to have also inhabited Southeast Asia.
+The Tam Ngu Hao 2 site might have been a closed forest environment.